Sound-absorbing curtains – reduce echoes in the room

 Complement to wall and ceiling absorbers

-Curtains work well in combination with other sound-absorbing solutions and contribute to a more evenly distributed sound absorption in the room.
+Curtains work excellently in combination with other sound-absorbing solutions and contribute to more evenly distributed sound absorption in the room.

 Why choose sound-absorbing curtains?

-Sound-absorbing curtains have an immediate effect on the sound environment without any intervention in the building.
-They are flexible, easy to adapt, and combine function with aesthetics.
-The result is better speech intelligibility, lower perceived noise levels, and increased comfort.
-In some cases, sound absorption with curtains can be combined with sound insulation or vibration damping for a more comprehensive result.
+Sound-absorbing curtains provide an immediate effect on the acoustic environment without requiring structural modifications.
+They are flexible, easy to customize, and combine functionality with aesthetics.
+The result is improved speech intelligibility, a lower perceived noise level, and increased comfort.
+In some cases, sound absorption with curtains can be effectively combined with sound insulation or vibration damping for a more comprehensive result.

-For the best acoustic effect, curtains should be sufficiently thick and cover a generous area.
-In larger rooms, several sound-absorbing measures may need to be combined, while smaller rooms are often improved by correctly placed curtains.
-Common mistakes include choosing fabrics that are too thin or underestimating how much surface area needs to be dampened.
-The right choice will provide a long-term pleasant sound environment in your home.
+For the best acoustic effect, curtains should be sufficiently thick and cover a generous surface area.
+In larger rooms, multiple sound-absorbing measures may need to be combined, while smaller rooms are often improved by properly placed curtains.
+Common mistakes include choosing fabrics that are too thin or underestimating how much surface area needs to be treated.
+The right choice ensures a long-term pleasant sound environment in your home.

-Sound-absorbing curtains are therefore a safe and effective choice for those who want to reduce echo in the room while creating a more cozy and functional home.
+Sound-absorbing curtains are therefore a safe and effective choice for those who want to reduce echoes in the room while creating a cozier and more functional home.